rsavin/VkToTelegram/README.md

     "<telegram_user_id1>",
     "<telegram_user_id2>",
     "<telegram_user_id3>"
-  ]
+  ],
+  "vk_access_token": "<access_token_for_private_communities>"
 }
 ```

-The `walls` parameter is the list of communities (or users) walls.
-It's the same parameter as `domain` in the  [wall.get](https://vk.com/dev/wall.get) request.

 The `telegram_bot_token` parameter is the token of your telegram bot which will send messages.
+It's *required* parameter.

 The `user_ids` parameters is the ids of telegram users which will receive messages.
+It's *required* parameter.

+The `public_walls` parameter is the list of public communities (or users) walls.
+It's the same parameter as `domain` in the  [wall.get](https://vk.com/dev/wall.get) request.

+The `private_walls` parameter is the list of private communities (or users) walls.
+It's the same parameter as `domain` in the  [wall.get](https://vk.com/dev/wall.get) request.
+You must specify `vk_access_token` for accessing to these walls.

+The `vk_access_token` parameter is the access token for accessing to private walls.
+For more information see https://vk.com/dev/authentication

 Run:
 ```